The Flintstones: History and production

 Jackie Gleason, creator of The Honeymooners, considered suing Hanna-Barbera Productions, but decided not to since he did not want to be known as "the guy who yanked Fred Flintstone off the air".
-Gleason was sued because The Honeymooners was similar to The Bickersons, as critics noted at the time, but the lawsuit served by Bickersons creator Philip Rapp was ultimately settled out of court.
+The Bickersons creator Philip Rapp settled out of court with Gleason over The Honeymooners similarities to his show.
 Another influence was noted during Hanna-Barbera's tenure at MGM, where they were in a friendly competition with fellow cartoon director Tex Avery.
 In 1955, Avery directed a cartoon entitled The First Bad Man, narrated by cowboy legend Tex Ritter, which was about the rowdy antics of a bank robber in stone-age Dallas.
 Many sight gags from The First Bad Man antedated similar situations used by Hanna-Barbera in The Flintstones by many years.
 Therefore, students of American animation call The First Bad Man a progenitive seed of The Flintstones.

 The concept was also antedated by the "Stone Age Cartoons", a series of 12 animated cartoons which Fleischer Studios released from January to September 1940.
 These cartoons show stone-age people doing modern things with primitive means, such as "Granite Hotel" including characters such as a newsboy, telephone operator, hotel clerk, and a spoof of Edgar Bergen and Charlie McCarthy.

 Barbera explained that selling the show to a network and sponsors was not an easy task.